Arkus Focus January 2016

 A new regime

 by Niall O'Connor

-Volatility trends were in general upwards during December.
-Oil and energy-related volatilities remained very High and rose, most others were medium or High relative to their 12-month averages.
+- After two quiet months, volatility trends were sharply upwards during December.
+Volatilities ended mostly medium or High relative to their 12-month averages.

-Equity markets slipped back by the end of the month.
-Volatility trends were upward.
-Sector volatilities were also up, at 11-16% (and Energy 29%).
-All major sectors had High volatilities relative to the last 12 months.
+- Equity market price moves were large and downwards.
+Volatility trends were upwards.
+Sector volatilities ranged from 13-17%, although Energy rose to 30%.
+All major sectors had medium or High volatilities relative to the last 12 months.

 Read the full Market Risk Report here.

 View the online version of our January Newsletter here.